our commitment to the community

 The Community Foundation is actively seeking additional donations to support this effort across the community.
 Click here to donate now.

 The Community Foundation is uniquely positioned to lead community philanthropy to help area nonprofits meet the challenge of the COVID-19 pandemic.
 For more than 20 years, the foundation has built a long-term network of donors and nonprofits.
 The Community Foundation is a 501 c 3 nonprofit.
 All gifts to The Community Relief fund are fully deductible to the extent permitted by law.
-The Community Foundation waives its standard 1% administration fee on charitable fund gifts through June 30, 2020.

 We are Engaged in Collective Efforts